 The Center is part of the College of Medicine of the University of California, Irvine.
 Led by Dr. Oswald Steward, the activities at the center promote coordination of the work of scientists around the world seeking the cure for paralysis and diseases involving neurological function.

-Reeve further created his own foundation Christopher Reeve Paralysis Foundation.
+Reeve further created his own foundation, the Christopher and Dana Reeve Foundation.

 Progress in this research moves on very slowly, but it moves.
 Stem cell research in one hopeful area.
 Hopefully within our lifetimes we will see paralyzed people using their arms and legs again.
 There is always room for more miracles in the world.